-In a similar way, you can now have read-only access to collections by using a public property typed as IEnumerable<T>, which is backed by a private field member for the collection (like a List<> or HashSet<>) in your entities that relies on EF for persistence.
+In a similar way, you can now have read-only access to collections by using a public property typed as IEnumerable<T>, which is backed by a private field member for the collection (like a List<>) in your entity that relies on EF for persistence.
 Previous versions of Entity Framework required collection properties to support ICollection<T>, which meant that any developer using the parent entity class could add or remove items from its property collections.
 That possibility would be against the recommended patterns in DDD.